wangyu-/tinyfecVPN/README.md

 # tinyFecVPN

-A Lightweight High-Performance VPN with Build-in Forward Error Correction Support(Reed-Solomon code), Improves your Network Quality on a High-latency Lossy Link.
+A Lightweight High-Performance VPN with Build-in Forward Error Correction Support, A Network Improving Tool which  works at VPN mode.
+Improves your Network Quality on a High-latency Lossy Link.

 Supports all kinds of traffic(TCP/UDP/ICMP).

 ![image](/images/tinyFecVPN3.PNG)

+TinyFecVPN uses Forward Error Correction(Reed-Solomon code) to reduce packet loss rate, at the cost of additional bandwidth usage.

 Assume your local network to your server is lossy.
 Just establish a VPN connection to your server with tinyFecVPN, access your server via this VPN connection, then your connection quality will be significantly improved.
 With well-tuned parameters , you can easily reduce  IP or UDP/ICMP packet-loss-rate to less than 0.01% .
 Besides reducing packet-loss-rate, tinyFecVPN can also significantly improve your TCP latency and TCP single-thread download speed.